Your application begins here.

 Apply today to join our community of trailblazers and innovators who are designing products and processes to transform health, energy, and the world.
 At Illinois, we're here to help you master the knowledge and skills to realize your career goals in industry, academia, or government.

-We do not admit students into the program with the intention of earning a terminal Master’s degree; however, students who have met the requirements may obtain a Master’s degree as a milestone on the path to completing their Ph.D. degree.
+We do not admit students into our PhD program with the intention of earning a terminal Master’s degree; however, students who have met the requirements may obtain a Master’s degree as a milestone on the path to completing their doctorate.
+Questions about our PhD program or the admissions process can be directed to firstname.lastname@example.org.

 Students applying to the Ph.D. program in chemical and biomolecular engineering should have a baccalaureate degree from an accredited university and an exceptional academic record with three references who can supply a letter of recommendation.
 We do not require GRE scores for admission.